AdobeDocs/commerce-extensibility/src/pages/index.md

 ![extensibility strategy](./_images/extensibility-strategy-overview.png)

 Extensibility generally has two variations, in-process extensibility and out-of-process extensibility.
-In the context of Adobe Commerce, in-process extensibility refers to extended functionality offerings that are located inside or alongside the Adobe Commerce monolith.
+In the context of Adobe Commerce, in-process extensibility refers to extended functionality that is located inside or alongside the Adobe Commerce monolith.
 Conversely, out-of-process extensibility refers to extended functionality and services that operate outside the core software.

 Out-of-process extensibility can reduce the total cost of ownership by simplifying upgrades and giving developers more control of the timing, coding, and implementation of their systems.